akka/akka-projection/akka-edge-docs/src/main/paradox/guide/5-charging-station.md

 the `Create` command, and one that is used to handle commands once the station has been initialized.

 The `StartCharging` command is the only one that requires more complicated logic: if a slot is free, persist a `ChargingStarted` event and tell the drone when charging will be done.
-A timer is also set, to send a `CompleteCharging` to itself once the charging time has passed.
 If all charging slots are busy the reply will instead be when the first slot will be free again and the drone can come back and try charge again.

 Scala